 Students often ask us if they can buy their textbooks and keep them.
-Yes, you can keep them, or you can sell them back to us at the end of your course.
+Yes, you can keep them.

 RELA's policy is to have an excellent supply of modern textbooks for teachers and students to use.
 We do not photocopy textbooks, and we do not collect the books at the end of each lesson.
 So that all students can have good books, the following rules apply: